 Creating a robust plan for employee engagement should be on the cards for any business if it already doesn’t exist.
 While as a business you might get discouraged by poor employee performances, it’s never too late to late to implement employee engagement best practices.

-Why employee engagement best practices is the need of the hour
+Why employee engagement best practices are the need of the hour

 As per Gallup’s 2013 State of the Global Workplace study, about 30% of employees in the US are engaged at their workplace, while 52% are disengaged and 18% are “actively disengaged”.